Smartsheet vs Airtable for Operations Teams 2026: The Data-Driven Breakdown

 - Multiple views — grid, gallery, kanban, calendar, timeline, Gantt (via extension)

-- Interface Designer — build custom dashboards and internal tools visually
+- Interface Designer — build custom dashboards and internal tools

 - Automations — trigger-based workflows with 30+ native integrations